5 things the CIO needs to know about workplace diversity

 That said, it’s important to be fair when you do receive an application from a female or minority person.
 A number of studies have found that employers are less likely to consider a resume from someone with what appears to be an obviously African-American name, reports The New York Times.
 “A study published several years ago in The American Economic Review titled ‘Are Emily and Greg More Employable than Lakisha and Jamal?’ found that applicants with black-sounding names received 50 percent fewer callbacks than those with white-sounding names.”
 In fact, the article went on, blacks are going so far as to remove all traces of black organizations and to change their names to sound more “white” on their resumes and job applications.

 The wonderful thing about computers is the degree to which they can transcend many physical and mental disabilities, without much accommodation required.
-But some organizations go even further to specifically train disabled people for jobs in the IT industry that are detail-oriented and don’t require much in-person contact, such as software testing.
+But some organizations go even further to specifically train people with disabilities for jobs in the IT industry that are detail-oriented and don’t require much in-person contact, such as software testing.

 And beyond: Other nontraditional hiring methods